AntonioCampus/ReflectiveDllinjectionPOC/README.md

 Reflective dll injection is a code injection technique that allows a process to inject code into another process.
-The main difference between this technique and the classic dll injection, is that in this one the dll that will be injected will be injected through the ram rather than the secondary storage.
+The main difference between this technique and the classic dll injection, is that in this one the dll that will be injected will be picked up from the ram rather than the disk.

 To better understand how reflective dll injection works see [stephenfewer](https://github.com/stephenfewer/ReflectiveDLLInjection).